Judy Lewis: Early life

-Lewis was born on November 6, 1935 in Venice, California.
+Lewis was born on November 6, 1935, in Venice, California.
 She was conceived while her birth parents, Loretta Young and Clark Gable, were working on the film Call of the Wild.
 Gable was married at the time of Lewis's conception, and Young concealed her pregnancy to avoid scandal.
+Young was aware that if Twentieth Century Pictures became aware of her pregnancy, the company might pressure her to have an abortion; a devout Catholic, Young considered abortion a mortal sin.
 Weeks after her birth, Lewis was placed in an orphanage.
 Lewis would spend the next 19 months in various "hideaways and orphanages" before being reunited with her mother.
 Young then claimed that she had adopted Lewis.
 When Lewis was four years old, Young married radio producer Tom Lewis, and Judy took his last name.
 Young and Lewis went on to have two sons, Christopher Lewis and Peter Lewis.

-Lewis bore a striking resemblance to Gable, including having ears that stuck out.
+Lewis bore a striking resemblance to Gable; like Gable, she had ears that stuck out.
 When Lewis was seven years old, Young had her undergo a painful operation to pin her ears back in another attempt to hide her real parentage.
-When Lewis was fifteen, Gable came to her mother's house to visit her briefly.
+In 1950, when Lewis was fifteen, her mother made another film with Gable, Key to the City.
+During this time, Gable came to her mother's house to visit her briefly.
 Gable asked Lewis about her life and then, upon leaving, kissed her on her forehead.
 It was the only time that Lewis ever spoke to Gable, and at the time, she had no idea that he was her father.
 As an adult, Lewis spoke of the confusion, isolation and alienation she felt within her own family while growing up.

 Career

-Lewis' acting credits include appearances on TV serials such as General Hospital, Kitty Foyle, The Brighter Day and The Doctors.
-Ms. Lewis had her longest running serial role on The Secret Storm as Susan Ames from 1964 to 1971.
+Lewis' acting credits include appearances on TV serials such as General Hospital, Kitty Foyle, and The Doctors.
+Lewis played the role of Susan Ames on The Secret Storm for several seasons.
 She also produced the short-lived Another World spin-off, Texas and was a script writer for NBC Daytime's Search for Tomorrow.

-In 1958, Lewis guest-starred in "Attack", an episode of the syndicated western series Mackenzie's Raiders.
-She guest-starred with Grant Sullivan in his syndicated western series, Pony Express.
-In 1960, Lewis portrayed a girlfriend of a United States Navy officer in the episode "Tiger Blood" of the syndicated series The Blue Angels.
-In the 1961–1962 television season, she appeared as Connie Masters, an employee of the Wells Fargo office in Stillwater, Oklahoma, in the NBC western series, Outlaws.
-In 1975, she guest-starred in the short-lived CBS family drama Three for the Road.
+In 1958, Lewis guest-starred in "Attack", an episode of Mackenzie's Raiders.
+In 1960, she appeared in two episodes of the California National Productions ("California Studios") syndicated series The Blue Angels entitled "Tiger Blood", as a girlfriend of a U.S. Navy officer, and "Angel on Trial".
+In the 1961–1962 television season, she appeared as Connie Masters in Outlaws.
+In 1975, she guest-starred on Three for the Road.

 In 1985, Lewis shared a Writers Guild of America award for several episodes of CBS's Search For Tomorrow.